Capgemini/microsoft-team-labs/codelabs/alm-new-project.md

 # Generate a new project

 ## Introduction
 ### What you will build

-In this tutorial, you will generate a set of files files for a new project based on a standardised template that will :
+In this tutorial, you will generate a set of files files for a new project based on a standardised template that will:

 - To create a source repository to store your development changes
 - Create pipelines which builds, validates and deploys code to specified environments
 - Can also generate additional files during the project lifecycle as the solution grows
-- Create unmanaged solutions in <Project Name>Master environment
+- Create unmanaged solutions in Master environment
 - Using the ADO generator to create the pipelines etc - inputs and outputs
 - Setup branch policies and repo permissions

 To achieve this, you'll use our internal tool, [Project Generator](https://github.com/Capgemini/powerapps-project-template).

 ### Prerequisites

 - Ensure you have access to our MACE team in Github
 - Download the LTS version of NPM from this link
 - Install VS Code

 ## Download and install NodeJS & NPM